dav-voidd/Mini-Strava/README.md

 # Mini-Strava
-Idk if I am currently learning cuz most of the things I'm doing rn is something unfamiliar and done it first time with the help of AI.
-I'll look back to this and see if I really improve.
-To my future self — did I improve?
+I don't know if I am currently learning because most of the things I'm doing right now is something unfamiliar.
+Could'nt have done this without the help of AI.
+I am having an impostor syndrome making this because most of the stuff is I asked AI about.
+I really want to be good in writing codes on my own knowledge and skill, but I guess it takes time.
+I hope so.
+I'll look back to this project and see if I really do improve.
+To my future self — did you improve?